TyrealGray/TyrealDojo/README.md

 # mosaic
 Code dojo, mosaic an image

-use node.js start the server.js

-will remove ajax request in future
+You can find original topic in DOJO, the original files only contains mosaic.js and server.js